ronnyascencio/iberian2025-ds/README.md

 ```

 ### 💫 Guides
-Study and explore the datasets thoroughly.
+- Study and explore the datasets thoroughly.

-Handle missing or erroneous values.
+- Handle missing or erroneous values.

-Normalize and scale data.
+- Normalize and scale the data.

-Implement feature engineering to improve model accuracy.
+- Implement feature engineering to improve model accuracy.

 ## 📤 Submission

 Submit a `questions.json` file for the queries in task 1 and a `predictions_task_2.json` and `predictions_task_3.json` files containing the predictions made by your models.
-Ensure the file is formatted correctly.
+Ensure the files are formatted correctly and placed within the `/predictions` folder.

 ## 📊 Evaluation
 - **Task 1:** The questions of this tasks will be evaluated via JSON file, comparing your answer in `questions.json` against the expected value.
 - **Task 2:** The model will be evaluated using R2.
 The score will be the mean for all the station predictions.
-- **Task 3:** The model will be evaluated using F1 score, average : macro.
+- **Task 3:** The model will be evaluated using F1 score, using the macro average.

 The grading system will be the following: